Akuli/jou/doc/enums.md

     elif wat == Operation::Multiply:
         printf("Multiply\n")
     else:
-        printf("something else %d\n", wat)
+        printf("something else %d\n", wat as int)

     return 0
 ```

-Note that the `printf()` function sees the enum as if it was an integer,
-so you don't need to do `wat as int` when printing the integer value with `%d`.

 ## Debugging

-Unfortunately, it is not possible to print the name of an enum member at runtime.
+Unfortunately, it is not possible to print the name of an enum member at runtime,
-You can however print its numeric value with printf's `%d` specifier (see above).
+and you sometimes need to convert the enum to `int` and print the result (see above).
 Please create an issue on GitHub to discuss this if this annoys you.